Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

-Note that when resizing a pool with a `glusterfs_on_compute` shared file systems that you must resize with the `pool resize` command in `shipyard.py` and not with Azure Portal, Batch Explorer or any other tool.
+Note that when resizing a pool with a `glusterfs_on_compute` shared file systems that you must resize with the `pool resize` command in `shipyard.py` and not with Azure Portal, Batch Labs or any other tool.

 The third shared volume, `nfs_server` is an NFS server that is to be mounted on to compute node hosts.
 The name `nfs_server` should match the